 The travel agent jerked me around so much so that I thought I had gotten scammed.
 Days, even weeks went by and I still didn’t have a ticket.
 I think this actually helped keep some of my torturous mind games at bay because I was more worried about getting the ticket than about how I would breathe on the flight.
 The morning of the afternoon flight, I still wasn’t sure if I was even going because I still didn’t have the tickets in my hand.

 I was assured the tickets would arrive that morning and sure enough they did while I was in the shower.
-FedEx came to the door so I didn’t hear the doorbell but Sally saw the “sorry we missed you” note.
-I called FedEx and they said I wouldn’t be able to get my package until the following day, which in some sad way, made me relieved.
+FedEx came to the door so I didn’t hear the doorbell but when my girlfriend saw the “sorry we missed you” note, I called FedEx and they said I wouldn’t be able to get my package until the following day, which in some sad way, made me relieved.
 My fear had kicked back into gear and this was a great excuse for me not to go.
-Then Sally called FedEx back and demanded the driver turn around and deliver the package and sure enough, he did.
+Then she called FedEx back and demanded the driver turn around and deliver the package and sure enough, he did.

 We rushed to the airport and the moment I got on the plane, my fears subsided.
 Being in business class on a United 747-400 really helped, too.
 I was so relieved that I could breathe on the long flight and on the ground in Asia.
 When we landed in Hong Kong and I walked down the plane’s stairs at Kai Tek Airport, I not only felt that monkey jump off my back again but felt like I’d just hit a Grand Slam in the bottom of the ninth inning of Game 7 of the World Series to win it for my team.
 My life was forever changed and I not only got addicted to travel but to accruing miles and that’s how I eventually created my website, JohnnyJet.com.